Sto data protection notice

 In order to send the newsletter, we use service providers to which we transfer the data referred to above.

-If you agree to this in advance, you will receive a newsletter from us with individualized content.
+Provided you consent to this in advance, you will receive a newsletter featuring personalised content from us.

-Through the use of the newsletter, we receive information about when an e-mail was opened.
-Furthermore, we analyse your user behaviour by determining which links you clicked on in the newsletter.
-We use this information to further tailor the content of our newsletter to your individual interests.
+By using the newsletter, we receive information regarding when an e-mail was opened.
+In addition, we analyse your user activity by determining which links you clicked on in the newsletter.
+We use this information to further tailor the content of our newsletter to your personal interests.

 Our website uses what are known as cookies.
 These are small text files that are stored on your device (PC, smartphone, tablet, etc.) by your web browser.